 I love rock climbing and hiking mountains but I have always had a phobia of heights.
 My way of overcoming this (temporarily in the moment), is to put myself in situations where I have o face it.
 One thing I wasn't prepared for on this trip was inadvertently free climbing.
 We reached points where we had to traverse across a tiny ridge and climb up or down parts of the cliffs and were asked if we wanted to use equipment for this.
-All of our group including us were experienced climbers and reasonable strong climbers too.
+All of our group including us were experienced hikers and climbers.
 We were all wearing large backpacks and hiking shoes but felt really comfortable without adding in ropes, cams and gear into the wall.
 There was secure foot placement (though narrow) and hand holds throughout.

 On the trail there was selections of old wooden ladders, walkways and placements to create a traditional Juniper wood via ferrata.
 When we stepped on them there was an initial tentativeness as they let out creaking sounds.
 The combination of summer heat and unpredictably downpours added a little challenge maintaining comfort.
 The food was provided on the trip with Tania bringing lots of variety of vegetables, fruit, cheese and cured meats that would keep for the first day.
 Fresh food and drink supplies were dropped at the camping points each day.

 The next day (day 6) the swelling from my hips reduced a lot and I was able to move but just not too easy.
 We made the decision to make the most of the trip and go with Robin to meet the rest of the group at Cala Sisine to hang out and camp overnight.
-On the last day the rest of the group finished their trek and we headed back to Cala Ganone to explore the town a little and then wait to meet the group at the hotel.
+On the last day, the rest of the group finished their trek and we headed back to Cala Gonone to explore the town a little and then wait to meet the group at the hotel.

 If you are planning to go on this trip:

 To prepare for this trip I went climbing and hiking on the English Fells (we aimed to do this once a week).
-At the time of this trip I was regularly exercising in a gym and working in fitness and sport.
+At the time of this trip, I was regularly exercising in a gym and working in fitness and sport.
 I'd advise you to do this more often or ensure you are exercising.

 Bring plenty of blister plasters, thick socks and shoes with appropriate ankle support.
 Even the others in the group who had recently completed some amazing expeditions, found their feet blistering a lot, their ankles getting sore and their feet aching (not from the distance but the type of terrain).